 I The distinction between the turnover of commercial capital and that of industrial capital

-As we have seen, the turnover of industrial capital is composed of the unity of its production and circulation times; it consequently embraces the entire process of production.
+As we have seen, the turnover of industrial capital is composed of the unity of production and circulation; it consequently embraces the entire process of production.

 The number of turnovers of a given commercial capital is analogous to the repeated circuits of money as a simple means of circulation.
 Just as a given sum of money circulating ten times buys ten times its value in commodities, so the same money capital belonging to the merchant, say £100, will buy ten times its value in commodities, in other words realising a total commodity capital ten times its value, i.e. £1,000.

 But there is also a difference.
 In the circulation of money, the same money passes through different hands; in the case of the merchant, however, the same money capital, independently of the money in which it consists, repeatedly buys and sells commodity capital, returning to the same owner as value plus surplus-value, i.e. as M + ΔM.
 It is in this sense that its turnover is a turnover of capital.
 More money is always withdrawn from circulation than is put in.